10 Hilariously Unfortunate Names in Spanish

 Laugh With Them, Not At Them

 There you have it!
-10 funny, creative and unfortunate Spanish names.
+10 funny, creative, and unfortunate names in Spanish.
 Remember that some people will be open to jokes about their unusual names, others won’t mind, and a few will get mad.
 It’s important to listen to those around you and respect the boundaries they set, while hopefully getting a laugh or two in the process.
 If you want to learn more about strange cultural quirks, be sure to read our latest posts on Spanish culture, or take a free class to skyrocket your Spanish to a whole new level. ¡Adios!

 Want to read more about Spanish culture?
 Check these out!